t-prinz/HelloServlet/README.md

 `oc new-app -L`

+To list the available JBoss Web Server base images, use:

+`oc get is -n openshift | grep ^jboss-webserver | cut -f1 -d ' '`

 ## OpenShift Docker build

 This method uses the war file that was previously built along with the Dockerfile in this repository.
 When specifying a docker build strategy, OpenShift looks for a file named Dockerfile in the repository, hence the copying of the EAP and JWS Dockerfiles.
 There is probably a better way to do this.